nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

       <td><code class="highlighter-rouge">0..1</code></td>
     <td>string</td>
     <td>Name for this service definition (computer friendly)</td>
-	<td>The name is not expected to be globally unique.
+	<td>The name used is not expected to be globally unique.
 The name SHOULD be a simple alpha-numeric type name.</td>
 </tr>
 <tr>
   <td><code class="highlighter-rouge">title</code></td>